senstate/platform/libs/client/README.md

 ## Decorators

-Add `@PropertyWatcher({tag: string, group?: string})` to your class-property, uses a watcher internally to send the data
+Add `@PropertyWatcher({tag: string, group?: string})` to your class-property, it uses a watcher internally to send the data

 ```ts
   @PropertyWatcher()